Strategies for your business

 A separate ECA scheme is available for new electric and low carbon dioxide (CO2) emission cars (up to 75g/km until 31 March 2018 and up to 50g/km from 1 April 2018) and new zero emissions goods vehicles (up to 31 March 2021 (corporates) or 5 April 2021 (others)).
 They still qualify for the 100% first year allowance, but do not qualify for the payable ECA regime.

 Any expenditure not covered by the AIA (or ECAs) enters either the main rate pool or the special rate pool, attracting WDA at the appropriate rate – 18% and 8% respectively.
 The special rate 8% pool applies to higher emission cars, long-life assets and integral features of buildings, specifically:

 - electrical systems (including lighting systems)

-- cold water systems
+- hot and cold water systems

 - space or water heating systems, powered systems of ventilation, air cooling or purification and any floor or ceiling comprised in such systems

 For most other plant and equipment, including some cars (see below), the main rate applies.